 The impetus behind the project is to determine the trend of the population, and how habitat, harvest, and environmental factors are influencing it.
 We are approaching this question in a novel way through consecutive measures of habitat selection, nutritional condition (i.e., percent body fat), reproductive success, and survival from the same individuals.
 By monitoring nutritional condition relative to an animal’s space use and reproductive success, we can develop an estimate of where the population stands relative to what the habitat can support (i.e., nutritional carrying capacity).
 This will in turn provide biologists with valuable information to aid in management decisions for this important moose herd that is beloved by non-consumptive recreationists and hunters alike.

-A prior study of moose in the Snowy Range, conducted by Philip Baigas in 2005 and 2006, revealed that both coniferous and riparian habitat types are important to this herd.
+A prior study of moose in the Snowy Range, conducted by Philip Baigas, revealed that both coniferous and riparian habitat types are important to this herd.
 Much of the coniferous forest in the Snowy Range consists of lodgepole pine, which has been widely affected by the mountain pine beetle (also known as the bark beetle) between the previous moose study and the present day.
 There are many ways the glut of dead trees may influence how a moose moves through and forages in a forest.
-New gaps in the canopy from lost leaves may positively affect moose by promoting growth of valuable forage plants.
+New gaps in the canopy from lost needles may positively affect moose by promoting growth of valuable forage plants.
 These new gaps in canopy, however, may reduce shade for moose—a northern-adapted species that is sensitive to warm temperatures.

 We are combining the current study and the GPS collar data from the previous moose study to reveal what effect the bark beetle eruption has on moose behavior.
 Little research has been done on how the bark beetle has influenced large mammal ecology; we are excited to examine this by comparing movement behavior of moose now with moose a decade ago, as well as look at how habitat selection strategies of individuals can influence body condition and reproductive capacity.
-Moose collars (and their stored data) will be reclaimed in March of 2016 for analysis.
-If you find a collar or harvest a collared moose, please contact the Coop Unit so we can download the stored data.
+Moose collars (and their stored data) were reclaimed in March of 2017 for analysis.
+New collars with a satellite uplink were put on some of the moose when their old collar was removed— these new “live” collars will help us answer questions about what causes adult moose to die in the Snowies.
+Until recently the exact cause of death for many project moose was unknown because we didn’t know about most mortalities until well after they occurred.
+If you find a collar in the field or harvest a collared moose, please contact the Coop Unit so we can download the stored data.
 We also are keen to hear reports of collared moose sightings.
-Each moose collar has a colored tag on each side.
-By noting which color is on which side, we can identify the individual.
+Each moose collar has a colored tag on the right-hand side.
+By noting the color and number, we can identify the individual.
 If you are willing, please send tag information, along with the date, general location, and a photo to [email protected]

 and we will be happy to provide some information about that moose’s participation in the study.